-Shutter speed is the length of time that a shutter is open when taking a photo.
+Shutter speed is a mechanical device that opens and closes to controls the length of time that a shutter is open when taking a photo.
 It’s one factor in how much light gets into the camera and onto the sensor, which can affect how bright or dark your photos are.
 In this blog post, we’ll talk about it, what it does to pictures, and how you can change shutter speeds on different types of cameras!

 It can be slow enough for capturing motion blur or fast enough to freeze action in a sharp image in low-light conditions.